xcart/xcart-docs/_pages/kb_en/general_setup/installation/activating_your_license.md

 (The screenshot above demonstrates the result of activating an Ultimate license; for Multivendor license this would be "Multivendor", and for Business license this would be "Business").

-## Activate an X-Cart 5 Addon License
+## Activate a License for an X-Cart 5 Add-on

 This section covers the topic of license activation for paid (non-free) addons for X-Cart 5.